Monopis

-Monopis is a genus of the fungus moth family, Tineidae.
-Therein, it belongs to the nominate subfamily, Tineinae.
+Monopis is a genus of the fungus moths in the family Tineidae.

 A typical feature of these moths is a semi-transparent pale spot near the middle of the forewings.
-There usually are contrasting white markings adjacent to it.
+There are usually contrasting white markings adjacent to it.
 Otherwise, the forewings are generally unpatterned and brown to blackish-grey in color.

-Hyalospila is a synonym.
-The snout moth genus Zonula (moth) was invalidly described by Ragonot in 1888; the geometer moth genus Locha was invalidly described by Warren in 1894.

 Selected species

 Species currently placed in Monopis include: